icssc/AntAlmanac/README.md

 - [frontend](/apps/antalmanac/README.md)
 - [backend](/apps/backend/README.md)

+Typically, you won't need to start the backend server locally because an active development server is available for usage.

+However, if you would like to start both the frontend and the backend locally, you can run `pnpm start` from the project root.

 ## Testing
 1. From the root directory, run `pnpm test`.
    Or from any directory, run `pnpm -w test`.